rminehan/sandstone-scala-training/12_list/slides3.md

 # Why I mention this

-Parallelism usually speeds things up by a constant factor
+Parallelism usually speeds things up by a constant factor (might be good enough)

 But that doesn't change the time complexity

-Changing it to logarithmic or constant time would still be better
+Changing it to logarithmic or constant time would still be better (but isn't always feasible)

 ---